-Ohio Nature Education is a private non-profit volunteer organization which provides a home for wild animals that can no longer live in the wild.
+Ohio Nature Education is a private non-profit volunteer organization which provides a home for over fifty wild animals that can no longer live in the wild.
 We incorporate these animals into environmental education programs for people of all ages.
 Our customers include schools, Scout troops, garden clubs, senior centers, metro parks, and community centers.
 Our programs feature many visuals such as study skins and pelts and interaction with our audience.
 We utilize different formats and can custom design for groups of virtually any size and age range.

 Featured Corporate Sponsors